cloudfoundry/bosh/bosh-stemcell/README.md

 The stemcell should be rebuilt when you are making and testing BOSH-specific changes on top of the base-OS Image such as new bosh-agent versions, or updating security configuration, or changing user settings.

-*Note:* to speed stemcell building during development, disable the old, bosh-micro-building steps before running `bundle` to avoid the time required to compile the bosh release...

-    $ export BOSH_MICRO_ENABLED=no

 #### with published OS image

 The last two arguments to the rake command are the S3 bucket and key of the OS image to use (i.e. in the example below, the .tgz will be downloaded from [http://bosh-os-images.s3.amazonaws.com/bosh-centos-7-os-image.tgz](http://bosh-os-images.s3.amazonaws.com/bosh-centos-7-os-image.tgz)).
 More info at OS\_IMAGES.